- Search The Registry

 *On this date in 1959, Magic Johnson was born.
-He is an Black (retired) athlete, businessman and humanitarian.
+He is a Black (retired) athlete, businessman, and humanitarian.

 Earvin Magic Johnson Jr. grew up in Lansing, Michigan, with nine brothers and sisters.
 His father worked in a General Motors plant; his mother was a school custodian.
 Young Johnson sang on street corners with his buddies and played basketball.
-"Junior," or "June Bug" as his neighbors called him, was on the court by 7:30 many mornings.
-Johnson’s formal basketball career began at Michigan State University, where he led the team to the N.C.A.A.
+"Junior," or "June Bug," as his neighbors called him, was on the court by 7:30 many mornings.
+Johnson’s formal basketball career began at Michigan State University.
+He led the team to the N.C.A.A.
 Championship game victory and was named Most Valuable Player in the Final Four in 1979.

 In 1979, he was available for the N.B.A. professional draft and was the first player picked by the Los Angeles Lakers.
-He was an All-Star as a rookie and helped guide the Lakers to their first championship since 1972.
+He was an All-Star rookie and helped guide the Lakers to their first championship since 1972.
 During the 1980s, Johnson orchestrated the now-famous Lakers offense known as "Showtime," and the team became one of the best in the game.
-Over the course of his 12 N.B.A. seasons, Johnson left a trail of records that marked him as one of the best players in history.
+Throughout his 12 N.B.A. seasons, Johnson left a trail of records that marked him as one of the best players in history.
 His quick smile and sociable personality made him a favorite among fans and advertisers.